 The ledger boards could also split, especially if they were constructed with nails along the length of the board and not in a staggered fashion.
 It can eventually cause the ledger board to split and pull away from the house if a crack forms.

-Board rot can occur if the right lumber is not used when framing the structure.
-Installing flashing is another way to route water and snow away from the deck’s structure to reduce board rot.
-If you aren’t sure the type of wood used to construct your deck, you should have an inspector come out to see how structurally sound it is and if the lumber is decay-resistant.
+You might experience board rot if you don’t use the right lumber when framing the structure.
+Installing flashing is another way you can route water and snow away from the deck’s structure to reduce board rot.
+If you aren’t sure the type of wood you used to construct your deck, you should have an inspector come out to see how structurally sound it is and if the lumber is decay-resistant.

 Staircases and decking are usually left out to the elements and can degrade over time.
 Splitting, sagging, and cracks can lead to the splintering of the wood, causing decking to become dangerous underfoot and railings to become defective.
-Screws or nails used to attach decking can also pop out, which could cause injury.
+Screws or nails used to attach decking can also pop out, causing injury.

 The large horizontal beams running under your deck are there to support the floor joists and provide structural integrity.
 The beams should be checked for any signs of water damage, cracks, sagging, warping, or other damage.
+If any of these hazards exist, you could be in danger of deck falls.
 The beams should be securely fastened to the top of the support piers or posts.
 If there are any defects, you should use additional supports to shore up the deck.

 If your deck does not have a solid and supportive foundation, it could lead to collapse.
 Strong winds, snow piled up against the deck, and ground movement under the deck could also cause the deck to collapse.
 The foundation is even more critical with a tall deck.
-This is because foundation support failure could lead to the ledger board pulling away from the home, even if it was correctly attached.
+This is because foundation support failure could lead to the ledger board pulling away from the home.
+This may occur, even if the builder attached it correctly.

-Metal hangers and post anchors are often used to construct a deck and attach joists.
-You should inspect each joist hanger, metal hanger, and post anchor regularly to ensure they don’t show any signs of rust, being pulled loose, or missing a hanger nail.
+You may have used metal hangers and post anchors to construct your deck and attach joists.
+You should inspect each joist hanger, metal hanger, and post anchor regularly to ensure you don’t see any signs of rust, being pulled loose, or missing a hanger nail.
 Each mounting hole should have a hanger nail keeping it secured.